JPenuchot/OCutTheRope/README.md

 ## Requirements

 `ocamlbuild` and `ocamlfind` are both required to build this project.
 You can install them using OPAM.
+The level editor needs `python` to upload levels (for the input box)

 Dependencies :